CarInsurance.com Insights

 Wyoming$1,786$149

-Insurance rates will vary between states due to factors such as severe weather, crime rates, state laws, and other factors.
+Insurance rates will vary between states due to factors such as severe weather, crime rates, state laws and other factors.
 While many seniors call Florida home, it is not super friendly when it comes to car insurance rates.

 Factors such as hurricanes and other severe weather increase car insurance rates as insurers have to repair or replace any vehicles damaged by severe weather or flooding.

-Our data show that when it comes to car insurance, Louisiana is the most expensive state for car insurance for seniors with an annual premium of $2,750 or $229 a month.
+When it comes to car insurance, Louisiana is the most expensive state for car insurance for seniors with an annual premium of $2,750 or $229 a month.
 Louisiana has a high car theft rate, making it easy for drivers to sue, pushing up car insurance rates in the state.

 Florida was the second most expensive state for senior drivers with an average annual premium of $2,692 or $224 monthly.
 Florida has experienced several severe storms in recent years, it also has one of the highest rates of uninsured drivers which will raise rates for all drivers.